 If you apply for the ATCBE for board certification and wish to have examination scores sent to state licensure boards a formal verification request is required for the ATCB to release scores.
 The verification request can be found in an applicant’s MYATCB portal.

 If you are a Registered Art Therapist in good standing and have already passed the ATCB Board Certification Exam (ATCBE) as part of your state licensure in the past five years (60 months), you may apply for Board Certification using your passing ATCBE score.
 You must apply online and you must have taken and passed the ATCBE for state licensure within the preceding five years (60) months prior to submitting your application.
 The application fee is $75.
 Click here to apply online.

 After you receive official notification that you have been approved for the ATR-BC credential, you are entitled to use the designation ATR-BC.
-Maintaining the credential involves an annual fee and you must be recertified every five years by completing and documenting continuing education or through re-examination.
+Maintaining board certification involves completing the annual renewal of your ATR, the board certification distinction must be recertified every five years by completing and documenting 100 hours of continuing education or through re-examination.